Translates of completely normal elements and the Morgan-Mullen conjecture: Introduction

 \section{Introduction}

-Throughout this text $q$ will denote a prime power and $n$ a positive integer.
+Throughout this text $q$ will denote a power of the prime $p$ and $n$ a positive integer.
 Further, $\F_q$ will stand for the finite field of order $q$ and $\F_{q^n}$ for its extension of degree $n$, while for any $d\mid n$, $\F_{q^d}$ will stand for the corresponding intermediate extension.

 Some $a\in\F_{q^n}$ is called \emph{primitive} if it generates the multiplicative group $\F_{q^n}^*$.
 It is well-known that every finite field contains primitive elements, see \cite{lidlniederreiter97}*{Theorem~2.8}, while primitive elements of finite fields are important for both theoretical and practical reasons, with their most notable applications found in areas such as cryptography and coding theory.